 We hope this overview has helped you get a feel for the pros and cons of the DIY website approach for your project.
 It’s well worth having a look at Squarespace and Wix – they both offer free, no-obligation trials during which you can experiment and build a site.

 If you’re interested in discussing your project with us, we’re all ears!
 Get in touch and we’ll be happy to chat, and help you think through your strategy.

 Regardless of whether you decide to build a new website yourself, or work with us to build it – we can also help you promote your business online, get noticed by more potential customers and generate more sales leads.
-Give us a shout and ask us about our digital marketing services.
-You can reach us at email@example.com or via our Contact Us form.
+Give us a shout – let’s have a chat.
+You can reach us at firstname.lastname@example.org or via our Contact page.